fphilipe/premailer-rails/README.md

     (and thus resulting in a smaller app) and deploy the assets to a CDN such as S3/CloudFront.

+-   `:ignore`: If all of the above fail, you may add `:ignore` at the end of the loading chain if you wish to silently ignore any failure.

 You can configure which strategies you want to use as well as specify their order.
 Refer to the *Configuration* section for more on this.